 Milan, The Place To Be…And Not Just For Fashion Week!

-Laser technician, Eleanor Cairns shares her experience at this year’s ESCRS (European Society of Cataract and Refractive Surgeons) conference in Milan…
+Back in 2012, ex-Laser technician, Eleanor Cairns shared her experience following the ESCRS (European Society of Cataract and Refractive Surgeons) conference in Milan.

 London Vision Clinic staff made another impressive appearance at the ESCRS conference in Milan this year.
 With a record 18 talks between them, Dr Dan, Mr Glenn Carp and research manager, Tim Archer had an extremely busy few days.
 Indeed Dr Dan is such a popular speaker that perhaps a time turner from Hogwarts might come in handy next year!!

-The ESCRS congress gives the clinic an excellent platform for sharing their ground breaking research.
-Glenn was impressed by the amount of coverage given to procedures such as ReLEx and Presbyond (or Laser Blended Vision, as it is known at the clinic)
+The ESCRS Congress gives the clinic an excellent platform for sharing their groundbreaking research.
+Glenn was impressed by the amount of coverage given to procedures such as ReLEx and Presbyond (or PRESBYOND® Laser Blended Vision, as it is known at the clinic)

 With such a vast assortment of interesting topics covered over the five days of the conference it also acts as an exceptional forum for learning.
 With 13 members of London Vision Clinic staff descending on Milan this year we all made the most of the material available, squeezing in as much as we could.
 With the nurses and technicians attending an assortment of talks varying from discussions on cataract surgery in children to Cross-Linking treatment the subject matter couldn’t have been more varied, and this all serves to expand our field of knowledge.